-MEDA122 Medical Office Procedure
+₩EDA122M Medical Office Procedure

 Students explore, study and practice numerous administrative responsibilities associated with work in a medical office, with a focus on career opportunities, professionalism, appointment scheduling, letter composition relevant to the medical office, telephone techniques, office management, banking duties and patient account maintenance.
 Keyboarding ability is needed to complete course requirements.
-Prerequisites: ADMN122 and AH110 with a grade of "C" or better, placement into ENGL110.
+Prerequisites: AHLT110M with a grade of "C" or better, placement into ENGL110M.
 Note: A grade of "C" is required in order to take Medical Assistant Practicum.
 A computer with Windows OS is needed to complete course requirements.

-MEDA124 Insurance for the Medical Office
+MEDA124M Insurance for the Medical Office

 Introduces the student to the basics of the medical billing process, including insurance terminology, medical coding systems, government and private payer health claims, general insurance procedures and patient billing/collections.
-Prerequisite: Placement into ENGL110 and AH110 with a grade of "C" or better.
+Prerequisite: Placement into ENGL110M and AHLT110M with a grade of "C" or better.
 Note: A grade of "C" or better is required to take MEDA Practicum.

-MEDA125 Clinical Laboratory Procedures I
+MEDA125M Clinical Laboratory Procedures I

-Introduces the Medical Assistant student to the essential knowledge and clinical skills needed in general medical office or clinic setting.
-Theoretical content and lab skills presented include, but are not limited to, medical asepsis and infection control; patient preparation, assessment and medical history taking; vital signs and anthropometric measurements; preparation and assisting with physical examination; instrumentation, sanitation, disinfection and sterilization of instruments and equipment; assisting with minor surgical procedures; administration of ECG's and Spirometry testing; preparation, storage and administration of medication; collection and analysis of microbiological specimens including urine and throat cultures and diagnostic imaging.
-Prerequisites: AH110 and BIOL106/107 and MATH080 with a grade of "C" or better and a score of 85% or better on PMEX (Pharmacology Math Placement Exam) and placement into ENGL110.
-MEDA faculty advisor signature required.
-Note: A grade of "C" or better is required in order to progress to Clinical Lab Procedures II.
+Introduces the Medical Assistant Student to the essential knowledge and clinical skills needed in general medical office or clinical setting.
+Theoretical content will include but not limited to, patient assessment, patient preparation, medical history taking, vital signs and anthropometric measurements; preparation and assisting with physical examination, instrumentation sanitation, disinfection and sterilization of instruments and equipment and assisting with minor surgical procedures and wound care.
+Prerequisites: AHLT110M, BIOL106M/107M and MATH090M with a grade of "C" or better, placement into ENGL110M, and permission of MEDA faculty advisor.

-MEDA126 Medical Law and Ethics
+MEDA126M Medical Law and Ethics

 Covers legal relationships of physicians and patients, contractual agreements, professional liability, malpractice, medical practice acts, informed consent and bioethical issues.
 Emphasis is placed on legal terms, professional attitudes and the principles and basic concepts of ethics and laws involved in providing medical services.
 Upon completion, students should be able to meet the legal and ethical responsibilities of a multi-skilled health professional.
-Prerequisite: Placement into ENGL110.
+Prerequisite: Placement into ENGL110M.
 Note: A grade of "C" or better is required in order to take Medical Assistant Practicum.